 The Japanese Film Festival in Australia (JFF) is presented by The Japan Foundation, Sydney.
 The JFF started in 1997 with three free film screenings by former Festival Director Masafumi Konomi and is now one of the largest celebrations of Japanese films in the world.

-Last year, the Festival celebrated its 21st year with an audience of 27, 240 Australia-wide.
+In 2017, the Festival celebrated its 21st year with an audience of 27, 240 Australia-wide.
 The Festival has enjoyed great success over the years, with the opportunity to showcase a vast variety of cinematic delights from 35mm film classics to newly released titles currently screening in Japan.
-JFF brings out special guests from Japan for Q&A evenings and film screenings, as well as programs events for audience to enjoy Japanese traditional and pop culture.
+JFF brings out special guests from Japan for Q&A evenings and film screenings, as well as programs events for audiences to enjoy Japanese traditional and pop culture.